nodejs/node/doc/api/tls.md

 is the client's responsibility to check the `tlsSocket.authorized` property to determine if the server certificate was signed by one of the specified CAs.
 If `tlsSocket.authorized === false`, then the error can be found by examining the `tlsSocket.authorizationError` property.
-If either ALPN or NPN was used, the `tlsSocket.alpnProtocol` or `tlsSocket.npnProtocol` properties can be checked to determine the negotiated protocol.
+If ALPN was used, the `tlsSocket.alpnProtocol` property can be checked to determine the negotiated protocol.

 ### tlsSocket.address()
 <!-- YAML